nxshell/nxshell/README.md

 ## How to Install

-To [download](https://github.com/nxshell/nxshell/releases) page and select lastest package.
+To [download](https://github.com/nxshell/nxshell/releases) page and select latest package.

 ## Contact us